Duties and responsibilities for both civil sub-engineers and civil engineers.

 5. Technical Assistance:

-• Resolve minor technical issues at the site under the engineer’s guidance.
+Put up with small technical issues at the site according to the engineers' guidance.

 6. Coordination:

-• Communicate updates or site challenges to senior engineers promptly.
+Report progress updates or site issues back to senior engineers quickly.

 7. Health and Safety Monitoring:

-• Enforce health and safety protocols at the site.
+Enforce safety and health protocols at the site.

 Duties and Responsibilities of a Civil Engineer